nbaglivo/defensive-programming-talk/PITCHME.md

 ### Can we trust on the data?

+@ul

-Where's the data coming from?
+- Where's the data coming from?
 Is it from outside?
 Is it coming from your code?

-Do you need to program in a defensive way?
+- Do you need to program in a defensive way?

+@ulend

 ---